Omar Fayad: Political career

-In 2009, Fayad returned to Congress, serving as parliamentary secretary of the Commission of Strengthening Federalism.
+In 2009, Fayad returned to Congress, representing Hidalgo's first district; during that term, he served as parliamentary secretary of the Commission of Strengthening Federalism.
 Three years later, he ran and won a campaign for Senate, where he would serve in the LXII and LXIII Legislatures.
 He served on an array of commissions, including Public Safety, which he presided.

 In 2010, Fayad was selected as the leader of the Institutional Revolutionary Party in Hidalgo.
 Fayad was strongly criticized in October 2015 when he attempted to introduce a new law against cybercrime that also criminalized the freedom of expression.
 One organization billed it "the worst Internet-related bill in history".

 On 2 February 2016, Fayad left the Senate in order to seek the PRI nomination for Governor of Hidalgo.
 He won the gubernatorial election later that year and was sworn-in as governor on 5 September 2016.

 Personal life

 He married actress Victoria Ruffo in 2000.
-The couple has two children.
+The couple have two children.
 During Fayad's term as municipal president of Pachuca, he designated Ruffo as the local director of the National System of Integrity and Familial Development.

 In February 2016, Fayad was hospitalized after suffering an anaphylactic shock triggered by Rocephin.

 In March 2020 he was confirmed to be infected with COVID-19.